/ Wharton Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident leads to a permanent disability, you may be entitled to ongoing financial support under Texas law.
-These payments are meant to make up for the permanent consequences of your injury on your capacity to earn a living.
+If your workplace injury leads to a long-term impairment, you may be eligible for ongoing financial support under Texas law.
+These benefits are meant to compensate for the ongoing effects of your injury on your capacity to earn a living.

 Types of permanent disability benefits: